Last updated on July 14th, 2020 at 11:27 am

 The waters in Samal is definitely super clear, even in the port area!
 We stayed in Kaputian, and instead of swimming directly in the resort (where there is an entrance fee), we walked more towards where the local boats were parked and started to swim there.
 In the Philippines, you need to pay for every local beach that you visit.
 So we swam and snorkeled as much as we could.
 You can easily see fishes, corals and even starfishes in the crystal clear waters.

-2. Swimming in Samal Island
+2. Swimming in Kaputian Beach

 3. Island Hopping in Samal Island Davao